This post has been updated to include changes to the BMO Rewards program effective Jan. 15, 2018.

-There are a couple features that make the BMO Rewards programs one of the best programs in the country.
-Unlike most credit card rewards programs, you’ll earn a fixed number of points per dollar on all purchases, not just specific items.
+There are a couple features that make the BMO Rewards programs one of the most popular programs in the country.
+You’ll earn 3 BMO Rewards points for every $1 spent on travel, dining and entertainment purchases and 2 points for every $1 spent everywhere else.
 There are no tiers or caps that limit the amount of points you can earn or when you can redeem them.
 Another perk is that you can redeem your points anytime with no blackout periods or expiry dates.
 Your points can be used to cover all expenses including taxes and fees.

 In order to maximize your BMO Rewards points, we’ve summarized a few things you’ll want to consider.
 Here are three tips:

 1. Choose the right card

 |BMO World Elite||BMO Rewards MasterCard|

 |Points||Earn two points for every dollar spent||Earn one point for dollar every dollar spent|